+http://192.168.0.100

-- 1. Use Chrome 98.0 or above for Web browser and enter IP address https://192.168.0.100 (the factory-default IP address) to access the Web interface. - 2.
-When the following login screen appears, please enter the default username "admin" with password "admin" (or the username/password you have changed via web) to login the main screen of Industrial Managed Switch.
+2. When the following login screen appears, please enter the default username with password as shown below (or the username/password you have changed via console) to login the main screen of Industrial Managed Switch.
 The login screen in Figure 4-1-2 appears.